diversity

 Collaboration:

 possible only as co-branding (sharing a profit).
-However, very rare among fashion professionals as a genuine exchange.
+However, genuine exchanges are very rare among fashion professionals.

 Humbleness: